altova/MobileTogether-geolocation-example/README.md

 Download the MobileTogether Mobile App for your device at the app store and connect to the MobileTogether Demo Server to run more demo apps.

+The Driving Simulation XML file lets you simulate a moving mobile device in the MobileTogether Designer.

 Altova MobileTogether is a cross-platform mobile development framework for building data-centric apps.
 MobileTogether allows you to build one solution for all platforms -- in record time -- and deliver it to end users on their devices of choice.